 At any time beginning six months and ending five years following the effective date of the registration statement of which this prospectus is a part, the holders of at least 20% of the registrable securities then outstanding have the right to demand that we file a registration statement with respect to such registrable securities outstanding for which the anticipated aggregate offering price, net of selling expenses, would exceed \$10 million.
 These registration rights are subject to specified conditions and limitations, including the right of the underwriters, if any, to limit the number of shares included in any such registration under specified circumstances.
 Upon such a request, we are required to effect the registration as soon as practicable, but in any event no later than 60 days after the receipt of such request.
-An aggregate of 11,260,608 shares of common stock will be entitled to these demand registration rights.
+An aggregate of 20,549,478 shares of common stock will be entitled to these demand registration rights upon the closing of this offering.